econnet/econ/econ-1.0.rst

 :dd: founding

-Founding a `LE`_ must not produce product ownership.
+Founding a `LE`_ must not produce ownership.
-Only subsequent product-relevant work produces product ownership.
+Only subsequent product-relevant work produces ownership.

 When founding the `LE`_ the `articles of association`_ contain or reference